fastrgv/Reliquarium/README.md

 These belong to a new category of puzzle that would be impossible to build or manipulate in physical form.
 They can help improve 3D visualization and problem solving skills.
 Suitable for children preparing for math or geometry, as well as adults.
-Works on laptops or PCs running Windows or Linux.
+Works on laptops or PCs running Windows, OSX, or Linux.

 -----------------------------------------------------------
 Featuring